 Today trunks transport the conversation over the network.
 Calls can end up on a PSTN gateway that is located close to the PBX server, but they can also end up on a service provider's network that takes care about the PSTN termination as a service.

 Trunks may have several lines.
 These lines represent the physical cables that were used in the PSTN world and they are called "CO-lines" in the context of the PBX.
 A CO line can have one call appearance.
+CO lines are mostly not used any more and for new installations not recommended.

 There are different trunk types: